NtinosNG/forkify-nng/README.md

 # Forklify Project

 Recipe application with custom recipe uploads.
-Part of a udemy Project.
+Part of a udemy Project - "The Complete JavaScript Course 2021".